 Yes Yes, in part No

-Please explain briefly:
+Please explain briefly: [agreed]

 Are participation in, association with and conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of a money-laundering offence criminalized under your country’s legal framework (art.
 6, subpara.
 1 (b) (ii))?